BlackFoundryCom/bezier-interpolation/README.md

 5. Set up your design space as llustrated below
 6. Moving together the 2 axes (3 axes for Cubic) will generate the Bezier interpolation

-DESIGN SPACE FOR QUADRATIC BEZIER INTERPOLATION
+DESIGN SPACE FOR QUADRATIC BEZIER INTERPOLATION:

     glyphOff  -------------------- glyphEnd